SeleniumHQ/selenium-ide/docs/introduction/command-line-runner.md

 The number of processes is configurable (amongst other things) at run time through various arguments you can provide.

-__NOTE: Parallel execution happens atomically at the suite level.
+__NOTE: Parallel execution happens automatically at the suite level.
 If you want the tests within a suite to be executed in parallel, there is a setting you'll need to change.
 See [Test Parallelization In A Suite](command-line-runner.md#test-parallelization-in-a-suite) for details.__

 ## Run-time configuration